Americanginseng.ca

 2.1.1.
 Management history

 Ontario.
 Prior to July 2008, these activities were only prohibited inprovincial Parks and Conservation Reserves.
-2.1.2 Purpose of the management plan in place

 The goal of the prohibition on international export of wild ginsengroots from Canada, as well as the ban on harvest and trade domesti-cally in wild specimens from the provinces of Ontario and Québec, is toconserve remaining populations and enable population regeneration.